 How are we working together?

-Co-development of policies and approaches to negotiations require ongoing engagement with Indigenous governing bodies.
-Ongoing engagement during implementation ensures agreements continue to be relevant and responsive in achieving the minimum standards of the UN Declaration on the Rights of Indigenous Peoples (UN Declaration).
+Co-development of policies and approaches to negotiations requires ongoing engagement during implementation ensure agreements continue to be relevant and responsive in achieving the minimum standards of the United Nations Declaration on the Rights of Indigenous Peoples (UN Declaration).

 Are there challenges?

-Co-developing agreements using a distinctions-based approach requires rigorous engagement with Indigenous governing bodies.
-Ongoing engagement can be impacted by challenges in capacity across all levels of government and First Nations partners.
+Co-developing agreements using a distinctions-based approach require rigorous engagement with Indigenous governing bodies.
+Challenges in capacity across all levels of government and with First Nations partners can impact ongoing engagement.
 As new agreements demonstrate change and positive steps towards reconciliation, there will be increased demand on capacity.

 Highlights